-my mind's made up, don't confuse me with the facts
+Heresy Hunters - "My mind's made up, Don't confuse me with the facts"

-Heresy Hunters have been extremely active in recent weeks.
+Heresy Hunters have been extremely active in recent years, and every time I get on YouTube, I seem to find yet another new channel.
 Watch out - because their guns could well be pointed at your pastor, your church, and definitely at people and ministries you love and respect.

 A couple of years ago, I was in dialogue with the webmaster of a Christian website who himself was somewhat of a "heresy hunter".
 We exchanged a series of emails, concerning some critical (slanderous) things that I found on his website about some Christian ministers who are personal friends of mine.